 Figure 2 - Strindberg Land North Prospect showing area of interest for potential copper discoveries

-IGO has been exploring the Frontier Project in joint venture with Greenfields Exploration.
-In 2019, IGO executed project-wide mapping and sampling program that targeted sediment-hosted copper mineralisation across two prospective geological domains.
+IGO has been undertaking on-ground exploration at the Frontier Project in joint venture with Greenfields Exploration.
+In 2019, IGO and Greenfields executed a project-wide mapping and sampling program that targeted sediment-hosted copper mineralisation across two prospective geological domains.
 This work has identified a large area of stratabound and structurally controlled copper mineralisation at the Strindberg Land North area (Figures 2 and 3).

 At Strindberg Land North, copper sulphide (mainly chalcocite) mineralisation was identified within two 1.5m - 3m thick beds of the lower Kap Petersens Formation.
 Rock chip sampling of mineralised siltstone identified an area of surface copper mineralisation with extents of 5.5km by 1.7km.

 Future exploration will focus on the redox horizon at the Strindberg Land North prospect which occurs at the top of the concealed Skjoldungebrae Fm (Figure 3).
 IGO considers this to be the most prospective stratigraphic position within the prospect area.
-The joint venture is planning a 2,400m diamond drill program that will focus on testing the redox horizon in the most prospective structural positions including close to major faults and in the hinge of the interpreted gentle anticline.
+As the next phase of work the joint venture is planning a multi-hole diamond drill program that will focus on testing the redox horizon in the most prospective structural positions including close to significant faults and in the hinge of an interpreted anticline.

 Figure 3 - Schematic N-S long section geological interpretation of the Strindberg Land North Prospect